 5 of Captain America’s Best Shields!

-Captain America‘s classic shield is known for being made out of Vibranium, the purest and strongest metal, only found in Wakanda.
+Captain America’s classic shield is known for being made out of Vibranium, the purest and strongest metal that is only found in Wakanda.
 In fact, in the MCU, for many years, Cap’s shield was thought to be all of the Vibranium on the planet.
 This hyper-condensed metal material is known for being virtually indestructible.
-It deflects Wolverine’s Adamantium, Thor’s uru hammer Mjolnir bounces right off it, it’s even strong enough to withstand punches from the Hulk.
+It deflects Wolverine’s Adamantium, Thor’s Uru hammer Mjolnir bounces right off it, and it’s even strong enough to withstand punches from the Hulk.